RoyElkabetz/CityLearn-MAD-CATS/README.md

 - Uniform-Cost Search algorithm (a type of tree-search), which is a modified [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm), to find the next optimal action for each building.
-- Various predictors to predict the net consumption of each building for the next time frame ($1$ or $24$h)
+- Various predictors to predict the net consumption of each building for the next time frame ( $1$ or $24$ h)
 - Battery model to translate action to change in battery's state.
 - Depth-selective search, where the search is performed only on specified levels of the tree, and the rest is bridged by steps among which the action is uniformly divided.